jorvlan/open-visualizations/README.md

 This repository currently includes visualizations made with:
 - Python (.ipynb)
 - R (.rmd)

+# Interactive tutorials
+Both Python tutorials are directly available through Binder.
+Click on the Binder launcher to open them!

 The idea behind the ‘open-visualizations’ repository stems from the fact that (open) science - in general - lacks ‘fully’ transparent and robust visualizations, i.e., figures have always some form of ‘hidden-data’.
 To overcome this issue, I created this repository.
 So far I've uploaded an R tutorial and am currently working on a tutorial in Python, which I hope to upload soon.
 Both R and python tutorial will be put in a binder tutorial.
 Some of the work in R is inspired by work from Allen et al. (2019).